lthr/Deploy-to-GH-Pages/README.md

 5. In your GitHub repository settings, go to `Integration & Services`, `add Travis CI`, use your GitHub login, your token, and under Domain, put this: `notify.travis-ci.org`
 6. Copy the `/scripts/deploy-to-gh-pages.sh` to your repository
 7. Make sure you have a package.json file in your repository (create one with `npm init`)
+8. Create a branch in your GitHub repository called `gh-pages`